csoneson/rna_velocity_quant/README.md

 ## Data preprocessing

-The downloaded data were preprocessed as follows before being used in this evaluation:
+The downloaded data was preprocessed as follows before being used in the evaluation:

 ### Dentate gyrus